Analysis | What You Need to Know About China’s Virus Outbreak

 1. How bad is this?

 The virus has been described as “insidious” because a large portion of infected people are well enough to go about their daily business, potentially spreading it to others.
 That’s likely to result in a large number of people becoming critically ill, although the fatality rate seems relatively low.
-As of Jan.
-29 official reports put the number of cases above 6,000 in just two months -- the majority in the province of Hubei (of which Wuhan is the capital).
-More than 130 were fatal, for a current mortality rate of about 2%.
-The number isn’t reliable in the early stages of an outbreak when many new cases are being added and those afflicted haven’t yet concluded their illness -- either recovering or dying.
+The number of confirmed cases topped 7,700 in just two months -- the majority in Wuhan and surrounding Hubei province.
+(The SARS epidemic topped out at 8,096 cases after running more than a year.)
+As of late January the mortality rate for the Wuhan virus was about 2%.
+But such numbers aren’t reliable in the early stages of an outbreak when many new cases are being added and those afflicted haven’t yet concluded their illness -- either recovering or dying.
 The real number of infections and full disease spectrum aren’t known either.
 Researchers have cautioned that in emerging viral infections the case-fatality ratio is often overestimated in the early stages because case detection is highly biased toward the more severe cases.
 It’s very likely the virus has caused only mild or no symptoms in a large number of people.
-Track the outbreak

 2. Compared to other outbreaks?